przemyslawkarcz/Banking-application---simple-simulation/README.md

 # Banking-application---simple-simulation

-Banking-application---simple-simulation is a junior level demo application written in Java 1.8.
+Banking-application---simple-simulation is a junior level application written in Java 1.8.

 The purpose of the application is to model selected simple banking processes, such as:
 - adding new customers,